Lukires/blog/_posts/2022-10-25-donkey-car.markdown

 #### **2.2.1.1 reference blog post**
 ### **2.2.2 Expanded and updated solution**
 #### **2.2.2.1 Motivation for expanding the solution**
+Fixing issues mostly and updating to latest version of libraries and tools.
 #### **2.2.2.2 Problems with expanding the solution so far**
 Websocket issues
 #### **2.2.2.3 Future plans for simulation**
 #### **2.2.2.3.1 Adding obstacles**
+Easily calculate score based on car's performance.
+We could easily customize this to penalize hitting pedestrians or not waiting at crossings.
+Stop at a stop sign

 # **3. Simulation to real life**
 ## **3.1 Building the competition course in our simulation**